How to Conduct a Panel Interview: 7 Steps for Success

 Bottom Line

-Group panel interviews can be a valuable tool to assess whether or not a candidate could make a great hire by reducing bias, adding multiple perspectives, and leveraging expertise.
+Panel interviews can be a valuable tool to assess whether or not a candidate could make a great hire by reducing bias, adding multiple perspectives, and leveraging expertise.
 By following our steps on how to conduct a panel interview, you can find qualified hires to fill out your team.
-Building a strong team will serve as a foundation for scalable success and is well worth the time.
+Building a strong team will be a foundation for scalable success and is well worth the time.